 I've seen you around college: why are you not on strike?

 The action is against the University, not against colleges, partly because it would be impractical to ballot the UCU members in each individual college.
 So, during the strike, I will still be meeting students and giving tutorials, both for Oriel students directly, and for the students of other colleges whom I teach as part of an arrangement between colleges.
 I will continue to help them prepare for exams, hoping that sufficient progress is made in negotiations for the strike to be suspended and exams to go ahead.

 Aren't you amply rewarded for the work you do?

 I think so.
 But the point of industrial action is that workers take it in a united way.
-Though my pay comfortably supports my way of life and that of my family, and my conditions of employment leave me feeling secure, there are many younger colleagues who are not in this fortunate position: paid too little to afford to live here, and kept on short-term contracts that offer them no real job security.
+Though my pay comfortably supports my way of life and that of my family, and my conditions of employment leave me feeling secure, there are many younger colleagues who are not in this fortunate position: paid too little to afford to live in Oxford, and kept on short-term contracts that offer them no real job security.
 It is for their sake that I want to be involved.

 Isn't it unfair to punish users of your website because of a dispute that doesn't concern them?